rse-verification/auto-deduct-toolchain/Dockerfiles/README.md

 # Artifact Organisation
 The organisation of the software and examples in the Docker image is as follows
          * ~/repos/saida: Contains the Frama-C plugin responsible for the 'functional contract inference'
-         * ~/repos/interface-specification-propagator: contains the software responsible for the 'auxiliary contract inference'
+         * ~/repos/interface-specification-propagator: contains the software
+          responsible for the 'auxiliary contract inference'
          * ~/repos/tricera: contains the TriCera tool that serves as the backend for the functional contract inference.
          * ~/repos/autodeduct-examples/tacas
            Contains the two example files from the paper

 # Reuse / Repurpose
+To repurpose the software, we have several entry points.

+To extend the functional inference, the starting point would be the file ~/repos/saida/src/main.ml.

+The back-end for the contract inference, TriCera, can also be extended, with the recommended starting point being the file ~/repose/tricera/src/tricera/concurrency/CCReader.scala.

-To repurpose the usage
+To repurpose the auxiliary inference part, the recommended starting point would be the file ~/repos/interface-specification-propagator/blob/master/src/isp_visitor.ml

+To change the usage of the tool-chain, and how to verify with WP, the script ~/autodeduct can be modified.